Boardmembers of the Himalayan Tiger Foundation

-Cas de Stoppelaar, chairman
+Cas de Stoppelaar, Chairman.

 MSc Biology (Leiden University), Founder of Summit Trekking (1974), co-founder of Summit Hotel (1978), chairman of both Nepalese companies until 2012.
 Editor/Staff writer of NRC Handelsblad (1976-2000).
 Founder/chief editor of Himalaya magazine (1984-2008).
 Consul General of Nepal to The Netherlands (1996 to date).
 He has published three books that are situated in Nepal.
-Also see: http://www.casdestoppelaar.nl/, http://www.olifantenpolo.nl/, www.nepal.nl
+See also: www.casdestoppelaar.nl www.olifantenpolo.nl www.nepal.nl

-Lex Raat, secretary
+Lex Raat, Secretary

 PhD Biology (Leiden University).
 Research staff Naturalis (1975-1978).
 Fish biologist at the Organisation for the Improvement of Inland Fisheries (1978-2000).
 Specialised in fisheries management, reintroduction of salmon, welfare of fish.
 Director of the same (2000-2005).
 Historian of 18th and 19th century nature study (2005 to date).

-Egbert van der Pol, treasurer
+Egbert van der Pol, Treasurer

 MSc Biology (Leiden University).
 Consultant for Environment, and Town and Country Planning (1975-1999), for a.o.
 Ministry of Foreign Affairs, World Bank (IBRD) and the European Bank for Reconstruction and Development (EBRD).
 Managing partner Provast, real estate developer (2000-2010).
 Informal investor (2011 to date): Co-investor in Biocomp Pvt.
-Ltd. and in Intredid Cancer Diagnostics Pvt.
-Ltd. (both in Nepal).

-Laura Bertola, member
+Laura Bertola, Member

 PhD Biology, Leiden.
 “I’m interested in how the rapidly developing field of genetics can contribute to the field of conservation biology.
 During my PhD I applied various techniques to gain insight into the distribution of genetic diversity in the lion.
 These data provide a rational basis for prioritising populations for conservation efforts, but also give insight into evolutionary drivers which may have contributed to the current genetic make-up.
 Phylogeographic data can contribute to defining management strategies, both for in situ conservation and for breeding of captive stocks.
 Currently, I’m working on a new research line on metagenomics, with potential applications ranging from water quality monitoring to diet analysis.”

 Biology PhD (Groningen and Cambridge Universities).
-Professor Resource Ecology at Wageningen University (1991 to date).
-Honorary professor at the University of KwaZulku-Natal (Durban, South Africa) (2013 to date), Foundation Fellow of the Royal Melbourne Institute of Technology (Australia), twice visiting professor: at CSIRO in Australia and Pietermaritzburg (South Africa).
-Fulbright Scholar en visiting professor at Princeton University (USA) (2012-2013).
-Specialised in: Ecology of savannas and alpine ecology.
+Professor Resource Ecology at Wageningen University (1991-2021).
+Honorary professor at the University of KwaZulu-Natal (Durban, South Africa) (2013 to date), Foundation Fellow of the Royal Melbourne Institute of Technology (Australia), twice visiting professor: at CSIRO in Australia and Pietermaritzburg (South Africa).
+Fulbright Scholar and visiting professor at Princeton University (USA) (2012-2013).
+Specialised in Ecology of savannas and alpine ecology.
 Participated in dozens of nature conservation projects in Africa, Europe, Australia and Asia.
 Supervised more than 80 PhD students.
 A.o.
 Officer in the Order of the Golden Ark en recipient of the Aldo Leopold Award.
-Also see: Herbert Prins .

 Hans de Iongh